turboapps/docs/src/reference/turbo-play.md

       --isolate                          Passes through isolation setting to turbo.exe --merge-file                       Passes through merge file setting to turbo.exe
 ```

-Additional Notes:
+**Note**:
-1. Turbo CLI flag `--wait-after-(error|exit)` is ignored because it causes the process to hang waiting for input that will never come.
+- Turbo CLI flag `--wait-after-(error|exit)` is ignored as it requires input that cannot be provided through the UI
-2. Turbo CLI flag `--format=rcp` is automatically passed in in order to parse the output.
+- `--format=rcp` is automatically added to parse output
-3. `--show-eula-for-rpc` is automatically passed and displayed to the user in a window if a EULA exists for an application.
+- `--show-eula-for-rpc` is automatically added to display EULAs in a window if they exist

+## Application Streaming

+Turbo Play can connect to remote application servers to stream Turbo applications using RDP.
+This is handled through either the Turbo URI scheme or direct RDP connection.

-### Turbo URI scheme
+### Turbo URI Scheme

-The Turbo protocol directs Turbo Play to execute a local execution of an application, or connects to a remote application server capable of launching a Turbo application.
+The Turbo protocol directs Turbo Play to either:
+- Execute a local application
+- Connect to a remote application server for streaming

 ```
 turbo://{portalAuthority}/{configPath}?t={type}&h={hash}&v={version}